xplodwild/realmdefensecheat/README.md

 * `backup` saves your current game into the specified filename.
 It is very useful to do a backup before running any other command, in case anything goes wrong.
 Also, this let you restore your progress to your account or to another account, as well as let you edit any value you want in your game save.
-You can then apply it by running the `restore` command.
+You can then apply it by running the `restore` command. **I strongly recommend you to run this command first to avoid any problem.**
 * `restore` restores your saved game file to the server (that has been obtained through the `backup` command).
 Note that the values are left as-is, so if you're restoring your save to a new account, make sure to update the "Uid" field in the JSON file to your new account ID.